JetBrains/Qodana/topics/cloud-quickstart.md

 1. On the organization page, you can create a [team](cloud-teams.topic#cloud-teams-create-team)
 2. On the team page, you can create and configure a [project](cloud-projects.topic#cloud-create-project)

+## IP addresses required by Qodana Cloud

+To provide the correct work of the contributor counting functionality, add the IP address range 54.76.32.8/32 to a list of allowed inbound connections on your side.